Quantifying the CMB Degeneracy Between the Matter Density and Hubble Constant in Current Experiments

 \section{Calculating the power law exponent}

-We perform calculations for the data sets shown in Figure~1 (and Table~1): \Planck\ Full-$\ell$, \Planck\ $\ell\leq800$, \Planck\ $\ell>800$, \WMAP, ACTPol, and SPT.
+We perform calculations for the data sets shown in Figure~1 (and Table~1): \Planck\ Full $\ell$, \Planck\ $\ell\leq800$, \Planck\ $\ell>800$, \WMAP, ACTPol, and SPT.
 Again, we restrict the MCMC to TT power spectra to compare with Percival et al. To facilitate comparison with Fisher matrix predictions we only used multipoles where the likelihood for the power spectrum $C_{\ell}$'s is approximately Gaussian, and for this reason we removed $2\leq\ell<30$ from the \planck\ Full $\ell$, \planck\ $\ell\leq800$, and \wmap\ analyses.
 For \Planck\ this has only a minor effect on the power law exponent; however, there is a non-negligible effect on \WMAP, which is discussed in Section 3.
 For each experiment, the value of the optical depth was fixed to $\tau = 0.07$.
 The TT power spectrum with $\ell \geq 30$ is predominately sensitive to the degenerate combination $A_se^{-2\tau}$, so fixing $\tau$ has a small effect on $\Omega_mh^2$ and $H_0$ determinations.
+We tested the impact of using the \cite{planck/6:2018} value of $\tau = 0.054$ and found that it had a negligible effect on the preferred power law direction compared to the spread from different experiments.
 The best-fit cosmological parameters resulting from the MCMC runs for each data set are shown in Table~2.

 To calculate the power law fit, we extract the chains of ordered pairs, $(\Omega_m,H_0)$, from the output of the MCMC.
 This automatically marginalizes over the other parameters.
 To calculate the relative exponent, we make a linear fit to the log-log chains.
 We subtracted off the mean values of the log-log chains to reduce the fit to be one dimensional, i.e., the slope of the line.
 We find the slope that minimizes the variance of the quantity $\log(\Omega_mh^x)$.
 In particular, if we define $(M,H) = (\log(\Omega_m/\bar{\Omega}_m),\log(H_0/\bar{H}_0))$, then we can define $x$ to be the slope of the direction that maximizes the variance along its axis.
 Each chain point can be represented in the principal component basis as